TanyaThourani/Project_Repository/README.md

 # Project_Repository
 This is my first repository in Github.
 It will help me learn about all the functions of git and Github.
+# New Commits will be seen on git hub through this change